Ask the Expert

 No. Because of the terrain we cover it’s not possible to provide van support.
 But since there will be a variety of daily trail options you’ll be able to pace yourself, and the lodge, hotel or local ski shuttle will usually be very close to the trails.

 Will there be leader support on tour?

 Yes.
 As with all VBT active vacations, we provide two local Trip Leaders who will be on the trail with you every day.
 There will also be ski instructors from local ski schools to offer basic instruction, included with the tour.
-Off the trail, your VBT Trip Leaders will guide you on included excursions and activities, providing insights to the local culture, and assuring that all
+Off the trail, your VBT Trip Leaders will guide you on included excursions and activities, providing insights to the local culture, and assuring that all goes smoothly.

 Do I need to bring my own skis?

 No. There’s no need to bring your own skis (or boots, or poles)—unless you want to.
 VBT provides free use of skis, boots, and poles while you are on tour.
 Upon reservation you’ll be asked if you prefer skate skis or waxless classic skis; and upon arrival your Trip Leader will have your gear ready.
 If you choose to bring your own gear, bear in mind that additional luggage charges will apply based on your airlines’ usual fee schedule.

 Of course you should pack warm clothing that can be layered.
 I recommend wool or synthetics with good wicking abilities like Thermax, Capilene, Synchilla, and Polarfleece.
 Don’t forget a hat or ski headband, sunglasses and ski gloves.
 A lightweight daypack will be essential to carry your personal belongings like cameras, sunglasses, wallets, lip balm, and sunscreen.
 Aside from outdoor trail wear, you should pack comfortable, casual clothing.
 Fancy dress isn’t required unless you are planning a special night out on your own.